nadiamariduena/python-intro-2024-privat/z__all_mds/27_Virtual_3_Environments_other-packages.md

 # 🟡 Install `DOTENV`

+ `python3 -m pip install python-dotenv` is used to install python-dotenv, which **facilitates** the management and loading of environment variables in Python applications, improving security and simplifying environment-specific configurations.

-- type the follwing command: `python3 -m pip install python-dotenv`
+#### 🟧 type the follwing command: `python3 -m pip install python-dotenv`